Twilight: The Graphic Novel: Plot summary

-Part 2
+Volume 2

 Part 2 begins when Edward Cullen takes Bella Swan home from visiting his family at their house.
 All of the Cullens are very welcoming to Bella except for Rosalie, who is concerned that the relationship between Edward and Bella may end badly, implicating the entire family and forcing them to move again.
 However, Edward is very careful not to lose control when he is around Bella, and their relationship continues to grow.
 The relationship is disturbed when another vampire coven arrives in Forks.
 James, a tracker vampire who is intrigued by the Cullens' relationship with a human, wants to hunt Bella for sport.
 The Cullens attempt to distract the tracker by splitting up Bella and Edward, and Bella is sent to hide in a hotel in Phoenix.
 There, she receives a phone call from James, who claims to be holding her mother captive.
 When Bella surrenders herself, James attacks her.
 Before James can kill her, Edward, along with the other Cullens, rescues her and defeats James.
 Once they realize that James has bitten Bella's hand, Edward successfully sucks the poison from her bloodstream and prevents her from becoming a vampire, after which she is brought to a hospital.
 Upon returning to Forks, Bella and Edward attend their school prom and Bella expresses her desire to become a vampire, but Edward refuses.